 At Queens’ we provide a broad and balanced curriculum experience designed to develop students as fully rounded individuals.
 We believe that the curriculum should enable all young people to become:

-‘Active, aspirational, creative, independent and resilient learners who embrace risk, learn from mistakes and make outstanding progress.’
+‘Aspirational, creative, independent and resilient learners who embrace risk, learn from mistakes and make outstanding progress.’

 The curriculum provides for all abilities, challenging the most able and developing skills and talents for all.
 Students develop a wide range skills to equip them for life in modern Britain.

-The curriculum strengthened through our commitment to personal development.
+The curriculum is strengthened through our commitment to personal development.
 This includes guidance on careers education and personal well-being (including sex and relationship education).